 Seven years after that festival, during which time I had gotten married and had kids, my family and I moved to Newton, and were pleased to discover the O’Donovans lived a few blocks away from us.
 Now, for me, Brian was not simply a fellow Celtic music enthusiast but also a fellow parent and local resident.
 Our conversations weren’t just about music anymore, but what we liked (or didn’t) about our children’s school, as well as the local playgrounds and parks and other features of our neighborhood.

 One of the highlights of this period was when Brian emceed a benefit concert I co-organized to help send my older daughter’s high school-age folk dance group to a festival in England.
 Besides my daughter, Brian knew a lot of the kids through Revels and other local folk music and dance activities, so he was for all intents and purposes a member of the group’s extended family.
-Of course, he was the perfect choice to emcee, and, of course, he was at his best: giving the audience an orientation in the particular style of dance with brief overviews and an on-stage interview or two, and delivering his trademark introductions – he described one of the group’s performance teams as “the New England Patriots of rapper-sword dance” (which, yes, was a compliment back then).
+Of course he was the perfect choice to emcee, and of course he was at his best: giving the audience an orientation in the particular style of dance with brief overviews and an on-stage interview or two, and delivering his trademark introductions – he described one of the group’s performance teams as “the New England Patriots of rapper-sword dance” (which, yes, was a compliment back then).

 For a few years, I had the chance to do some behind-the-scenes work with Brian on what would eventually be called the ICONS Festival.
-Here, again, was another window on Brian, as the head of an enormous enterprise that involved several dozen people across multiple areas of administration, planning, and operations.
+Here, again, was another window on Brian, as the head of an enormous enterprise that involved several dozen people across multiple areas of administration, planning and operations.

 We would gather at regular meetings, where Brian asked representatives from various working groups to give updates; he believed it was important for us to have a holistic sense of the scale of the operation, and all the effort involved – from sanitation to promotions/marketing to food services.
 Brian would offer praise and encouragement so we all felt valued, while at the same time remind us of the challenges ahead.
-Once, he noted that an area media outlet was potentially interested in giving the festival some coverage, but it might be a tough sell: “What they’re looking for is young, hot, and sexy.”
+Once, Brian noted that an area media outlet was potentially interested in giving the festival some coverage, but it might be a tough sell: “What they’re looking for is young, hot and sexy.”